5 Big Data Myths Exposed

 Don’t Be Fooled By These Big Data Myths

 Big Data is a hot topic amongst large companies of all types.
 Being relatively new in terms of having practical business applications comes with both being held in high regard and facing a large amount of skepticism.
-Some are overconfident in its ability to deliver value and others very critical and resistant of its use.
+Some are overconfident in its ability to deliver value and others are very critical and resistant to its use.
 Understandably, as a business looking from the outside in, things can get confusing, and a fair amount of apprehensive distrust can arise.
 To combat this, we have compiled a list of Big Data myths that have been debunked in hopes of reassuring potential clients with concerns and to provide more information for a more comprehensive understanding of Big Data and how it can help both larger organizations and SME’s.

 We hope you enjoy our list of five Big Data Myths debunked!

 Myth 1: Big Data is just the next fad